mrhappynice/bplus-launcher/README.md

 A simple, self-hosted desktop app launcher built with Rust and vanilla JS.
 It allows you to configure commands (like Docker containers or shell scripts) and provides a UI to launch them and open their web interfaces.
 Plus, useful terminal mesasges.

-Launch cards for bplus🤷‍♂️️ series of apps.
-Install, launch, manage WIP* added: Cnidarian, streamdlrs-gui, and searchrs
+Launch cards for bplus🤷‍♂️️ series of apps, docker containers, and other system utilities.
+Install, launch, manage WIP* added: [Cnidarian](https://github.com/mrhappynice/cnidarian), [streamdlrs-gui](https://github.com/mrhappynice/bplus-streamdlrs-gui), and [searchrs](https://github.com/mrhappynice/bplus-searchrs) cards

 ## Quick Start🏁